havardMoe/620project/README.md

 ## SecGen
 Is a repository which lets you generate virtual machines with random vulnerabilities which can be exploited.
 Since it lets you generate machines on demand
 I do think this will be the best alternative for this project.
+However, i was unable to get it to run due to version mismatches and syntax-errors in the generated ruby-files.

 The repository is included in this one.